rnoronha/recipes/La Brea Multigrain.md

 * Like 0.5 - 1.5 oz wheat bran, if you want it
 * 4.5 oz multigrain cereal

-**ORDER MATTERS** - leaving the multigrain cereal alone with the water will cause the cereal to absorb all the water, making the dough stiffer and the bread dense & dry
+**ORDER MATTERS** - leaving the multigrain cereal alone with the water will cause the cereal to absorb all the water, making the dough stiffer and the bread dense & dry.
+Make sure you add & mix in the flours before adding the cereal.

 1. Mix water, yeast, sponge, salt
 2. Mix in flax, millet, any other seeds